Bridgeport Islanders: History

+The former Bridgeport Sound Tigers logo featuring Storm the Tiger (2000–2021).

-The Bridgeport Sound Tigers joined the American Hockey League as an expansion franchise in 2001 and were coached by Steve Stirling.
+The Bridgeport Sound Tigers joined the American Hockey League (AHL) as an expansion franchise in 2001 and were coached by Steve Stirling.
 The team's name referenced both the Long Island Sound where Bridgeport lies and the circuses of former resident P. T. Barnum, with the Sound Tigers identity being unveiled at the Barnum Museum.
 In their inaugural season, the team won their division and had the best regular season record to win the Macgregor Kilpatrick Trophy.
-In the playoffs, they won the Eastern Conference championship and the Richard F. Canning Trophy to advance to the Calder Cup finals against the Chicago Wolves.
-They lost the series four games-to-one.
+In the playoffs, they won the Eastern Conference championship and the Richard F. Canning Trophy to advance to the Calder Cup finals against the Chicago Wolves, losing the series 4–1.

-In their second season, the team finished second in their division and the fifth conference seed in the playoffs.
-They advanced to the conference semifinals, where they lost to their division champion Binghamton Senators in six games.
+In its second season, the team finished second in the division and entered the playoffs as the fifth seed in the conference.
+The Sound Tigers advanced to the conference semifinals, where they lost to their division champion Binghamton Senators in six games.
 Stirling was promoted to head coaching position with the New York Islanders and was replaced by Greg Cronin for 2003–04.
-As the Sound Tigers, the team had limited success, missing the playoffs ten times and not winning a playoff round since their second season.
+As the Sound Tigers, the team had limited success, missing the playoffs 10 times and not winning a playoff round since their second season.

 On May 10, 2021, it was announced that the team would change its name to the Bridgeport Islanders beginning with the 2021–22 season.

-The team finished the 2024-25 season with a 15-50-4-3 record, their worst record in team history.
-Alongside this, they finished with a home record of 4-28-1-3, setting the record for the fewest home wins in a season for an AHL team.
+The team finished the 2024–25 season with a 15–50–4–3 record, its worst record in team history.
+Alongside this, they finished with a home record of 4–28–1–3, setting the record for the fewest home wins in a season for an AHL team.

+The team relocated to Hamilton, Ontario, for the 2026–27 season, playing at the TD Coliseum, following unanimous approval by the AHL Board of Governors.
+They became the Hamilton Hammers on May 21, 2026.

 Team identity

 Mascot

-The lone mascot of the Bridgeport Islanders is an anthropomorphic blue tiger named Storm.
-He appears at home games sporting a jersey with the number 01 (short for the year the team was founded).
-While Storm can usually be found exciting fans throughout the arena, he skates on the ice during periodic intermissions.
+The lone mascot of the Bridgeport Islanders was an anthropomorphic blue tiger named Storm.
+He appeared at home games sporting a jersey with the number 01 (short for the year the team was founded).
+While Storm could usually be found exciting fans throughout the arena, he skated on the ice during periodic intermissions.
 Storm's appearance has changed since the team's inaugural season.
-Storm has weathered the storm since the club's change to the Islanders moniker and is a regular at home games.
+Storm weathered the storm since the club's change to the Islanders moniker and was a regular at home games.

 Rivalries

-The main (and instate) rival of the Islanders are the Hartford Wolf Pack, the AHL affiliate of the New York Rangers (the main rival of the Bridgeport Islanders' parent club, the New York Islanders).
-The games have become known as the Battle of Connecticut.
-They have formed a rivalry with the Wilkes-Barre/Scranton Penguins, the Pittsburgh Penguins' AHL affiliate, and the Providence Bruins, the Boston Bruins' AHL affiliate, largely due to the teams frequently facing off in playoff match-ups and regular season play.
-They also are semi-rivals with the Hershey Bears, the Washington Capitals' AHL affiliate.
+The main (and instate) rival of the Islanders were the Hartford Wolf Pack, the AHL affiliate of the New York Rangers (the main rival of the Bridgeport Islanders' parent club, the New York Islanders).
+The games became known as the Battle of Connecticut.